 "10 Degrees Hotter" Award (juried)

-*VFF screens on DCP.
-Laemmle NoHo 7 uses Christie 4K projectors.
-Please do not submit to VFF19 if you cannot provide us with a DCP.
+• The Valley Film Festival (VFF) screens on DCP (Digital Cinema Package).
+Our venue, Laemmle NoHo7, uses Christie 4K projectors.
+Please do not submit to VFF19 if you cannot provide the Festival with a DCP.

-*While we consider all genres, If you're unsure if your film fits our programming, please review our archives before submitting.
+• While we consider all genres, if you’re unsure if your film fits our programming, please review our archives.